 d.
 Opportunities for public presentation

 e.
 Opportunities for decision making

-TPE 2.2: Evaluate quality of teacher-student relationships: Think of students in your classroom that you have had both positive and less positive relationships with.
-For each student, describe your relationship and how you feel about having this student in your classroom.
+TPE 2.2: Evaluate quality of facilitator-learner relationships: Think of learners in your classroom that you have had both positive and less positive relationships with.
+For each learner, describe your relationship and how you feel about having this learner in your classroom.
 Using material in this chapter, attempt to explain the reasons for the differences in the quality of the relationships.
 What strategies could you use to improve the quality of the less positive relationships?